20032025

 Biography

-Matthew Maycock, PhD, is a Senior Lecturer in Criminology at Monash University and was previously Baxter Fellow in the School of Education and Social Work, University of Dundee.
-I am currently the Director of the BCrim and BCrim Policing degrees, with Monash Criminology being the second largest criminology program in Australia with 4000+ undergraduates.
+Matthew Maycock, PhD, is Senior Lecturer in Criminology at Monash University and was previously Baxter Fellow in the School of Education and Social Work, University of Dundee.
+Matthew was previously the Director of the BCrim and BCrim Policing degrees, with Monash Criminology being the second largest criminology program in Australia with 4000+ undergraduates.

 Areas of research focus